freshworks/crayons/src/components/checkbox/readme.md

-# Checkbox (fw-checkbox)
+# Checkbox
-fw-checkbox displays a check box on the user interface and enables assigning a state (selected or deselected) to it.
+fw-checkbox is an input control that enables assigning a state (selected or deselected) to a component (check box).
 In the selected state, the check box displayed on the UI is highlighted and contains a check mark.
 ## Usage

 ```html live